On the chromatic number of random Cayley graphs: Introduction

 \section{Introduction}

-A celebrated result of Bollob\'as \cite{bollobas} asserts that a random graph from the $G(N,\frac{1}{2})$ model has chromatic number $(1 + o(1)) \frac{N}{2\log_2 N}$, almost surely as $N \rightarrow \infty$.
-Our aim in this note is to prove that $(1 + o(1)) \frac{N}{2\log_2 N}$ is an upper bound for the chromatic number of random Cayley sum graphs\footnote{It is more usual in the literature to take $A$ to be symmetric and to join $i$ to $j$ if and only if $i - j \in A$.
+A celebrated result of Bollob\'as \cite{bollobas} asserts that a random graph from the $G(n,\frac{1}{2})$ model has chromatic number $(1 + o(1)) \frac{n}{2\log_2 n}$ whp\footnote{whp = with high probability.
+Throughout the paper, this will mean that the claimed statement holds with probability tending to $1$ as $n \rightarrow \infty$, sometimes with an additional constraint on $n$ which will be explicitly noted.}.
+Our aim in this note is to prove that $(1 + o(1)) \frac{n}{2\log_2 n}$ is an upper bound for the chromatic number of random Cayley sum graphs\footnote{It is more usual in the literature to take $A$ to be symmetric and to join $i$ to $j$ if and only if $i - j \in A$.
 This gives the true Cayley graph as opposed to the Cayley sum graph.
-There is little genuine difference between the two models, and the Cayley sum graphs are slightly simpler to handle notationally, which is why we have preferred them.} on $G$, where $G$ is an abelian group of order $N$ where $(N, 6) = 1$.
-If $A \subset G$ is a set then we define its Cayley sum graph $\Gamma_A$ to be the graph on vertex set $G$ in which $i$ is joined to $j$ if and only if $i + j \in A$.
+There is little genuine difference between the two models, and the Cayley sum graphs are slightly simpler to handle notationally, which is why we have preferred them.} on $G$, where $G$ is an abelian group of order $n$ where $\hcf(n, 6) = 1$.
+If $A \subset G$ is a set then we define its \emph{Cayley sum graph} $\Gamma_A$ to be the graph on vertex set $G$ in which $i$ is joined to $j$ if and only if $i + j \in A$.